zellat451/pyjump/README.md

 		- `s`: Story.
 It means that the file is a story file.
 It will be uploaded to the `Stories` list.
 		- `o`: Other.
 It means that the file is a file of another type.
 It will be uploaded to the `Others` list.
 		- `-`: Blacklisted.
 This means that the file is blacklisted.
 It will be ignored and not uploaded to any list.
 		- By default, a file will use the same type as the whitelist entry it linked to.
-You can edit it manually, it will not be reset by future scans.
+If the file name contains one of the `keywords` from the appsetting, it will be given the corresponding type.
+You can also edit it manually.
+It will not be reset by future scans, even if the file infos are updated.
 7. Click the button `Build Sheets` to start uploading the files to the Google Sheets document.
 This is actually pretty fast.
 	- The application will reupload the entire content of the database every time.
 	- Blacklisted files will be ignored.